scott-huberty/q1k-neuroimaging/docs/source/tasks/face_social_preference.rst

 Interest Areas
 --------------

-There are just three interest areas regions for the experiment.
+There are  three interest areas regions for the experiment.
 The ``250px`` ellipse surrounding the ball and the left and right rectangular ``600*600px`` regions around each image/video.
-The name of each interest area in changes based on behavior, e.g. if the right video is a ‘variant’ stimuli and the right variant side is triggered to play, the IA for that side is labelled “Variant_Video_IA” and the non-video side is labeled ``Invariant_Still_IA``.
+The name of each interest area changes based on behavior, e.g. if the right video is a ‘variant’ stimuli and the right variant side is triggered to play, the IA for that side is labelled “Variant_Video_IA” and the non-video side is labeled ``Invariant_Still_IA``.
 This labelling is to make clear which IA side and